-The word carat is actually derived from the word “Carob” which is a specific bean of the locust tree.
-As Carob seeds were believed to be very even in their weight distribution these seeds were used to measure fine jewellery in the past.
-This however is a factual inaccuracy but it still goes to show that myths can survive for very long.
+Now, the word carat is actually derived from the word “Carob” which is a specific bean of the locust tree.
+Since Carob seeds were believed to be very even in their weight distribution, they were used to measure fine jewellery in the past.
+Diamonds are measured in carat and 1 carat is exactly 0.2 grams.
+This, however, is a factual inaccuracy, but it still goes to show that myths can survive for a very long time.

 Is carat weight the most important factor when buying a diamond?

 No, and I hope you already know that!